falk-m/blog/posts/2024-11-04-revealjs/README.md

 ## reveal js

-I want to cerate a presentation template for my own.
+I want to create a presentation template for my own.
-Reval js is a nice tool with many features (code highlighting, print view vor pfg export, process bar, ...).
+Reval js is a nice tool with many features (code highlighting, print view for PDF export, process bar, ...).

-For my template, I want to seperate slides in diffrent files, but without compiling the source code, when i add new slides.
+For my template, I want to separate slides into different files, but without compiling the source code, when I add new slides.

-## ES moduels
+## ES modules

-We should use more often the browsers es-modules feature to load javascript.
+We should use more often the browsers es-modules feature to load JavaScript.

-You can mark content in js Files as for export:
+You can mark content in JS Files as for export:
 ```js
 //demo.js